Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Profiling Passengers Based on SCD

 \subsection{Dataset Description}

-The Smart Card Data (SCD) collected and issued by Beijing Transit Incorporated contains transit riders' records for both the bus and metro systems.
-There were two types of Automatic Fare Collection (AFC) system on Beijing buses: flat fares and distance-based fares, until the beginning of 2015, since when all bus lines became distance-based fare system.
+The smart card data collected and issued by Beijing Transit Incorporated contains transit riders' records for both the bus and metro systems.
+There were two types of AFC systems on Beijing buses: flat fares and distance-based fares, before the beginning of 2015, since when all bus lines became distance-based fare systems.
 It is a design flaw for the bus smart card system that flat fares system records the transaction (paying) time when checking-in, whereas distance-based fares system records the transaction time when checking-out.
-For Beijing metro system, although passengers pay the fare when alighting, the system records the time of both checking-in and checking-out.
+For the Beijing metro system, although passengers pay the fare when alighting, the system records the time of both checking-in and checking-out.
 In this paper, to offset the design flaw, we consider the transaction time as the time for one ride.

 We select SCD with shared card IDs from two datasets in 2010 and 2014.
 Both the selected datasets of 2010 and 2014 last for one week and contain the same smart card IDs with the amount of 1.9 million, representing 1.9 million passengers lived in Beijing at least from 2010 to 2014.
 We assume each smart card represents an anonymous passenger, without considering the situation of passengers' changing card, which is not common in Beijing.
 Each record of the SCD consists of 1) smart card ID, 2) boarding or alighting time, and 3) station ID of boarding or alighting line.
-As the time span of SCD in 2010 and 2014 both cover one week, we estimate each passenger's trip activities using a "weekly profile", a vector contains 168 (7$\times$24) variables describing the distribution of the trip activities.
+As the time spans of SCD in 2010 and 2014 both cover one week, we estimate each passenger's trip activities using a "weekly profile", a vector contains 168 (7$\times$24) variables describing the distribution of the trip activities.
 Each variable in the vector represents the number of smart card's transaction time over each hour in each day of the week.
-Figure \ref{figure:transaction} illustrates weekly profiles of passengers' transaction time.
+Fig. \ref{figure:transaction} illustrates weekly profiles of passengers' transaction time.